2024 Advocate Scholars

 I look forward to attending SABCC in San Antonio this December as I love sharing breaking research results with my MBC friends.

-Rev Dr. Cassandra Graves, U.S.A.
+Rev Dr. Cassandra Graves, Pennsylvania, U.S.A.

 Born in West Philadelphia, she has been a resident of Delaware County since 1982.
 She graciously served as assistant pastor for eleven years and as Senior Pastor & CEO since 2022, of Evelyn Graves Ministries Church and Artistic Director of Evelyn Graves Drama Productions.